iptc/extra-ext/README.md

 # extra-ext
-API implementation, User Interface, and more modules of the IPTC EXTRA project running as Docker containers.
+API implementation, User Interface, and more modules of the IPTC EXTRA project.

 ## Description
-The services that EXTRA platform is built upon are the following:
+EXTRA platform is built upon a set of services, deployed and running inside Docker containers.
+More specifically, the services of the platform are the following ones:

 * [mongodb](https://www.mongodb.com/) - MongoDB is an open-source, document database that is used to store rules, schemas, dictionaries, taxonomies and topics.
 * [elasticsearch](https://www.elastic.co/products/elasticsearch) - Elastic search used for the indexing of documents and rules.
 Indexed document are used for testing of rules during their development.
 Rules are indexed into Percolate index of Elastic Search to be used for document classification.
-* [documents-api](https://github.com/iptc/extra-ext/tree/master/documents-api) - An API for documents indexed in Elastic Search built as a Python Flask library.
+* [documents-api](https://github.com/iptc/extra-ext/tree/master/documents-api) - An API for documents indexed in ElasticSearch.
+This API is built using Python Flask library.
 * [api](https://github.com/iptc/extra-ext/tree/master/api) - EXTRA API built using [Jersey framework](https://jersey.github.io/).
-That API exposes the main functionality of EXTRA, including management of rules, schemas, taxonomies and topics (create, update, delete), and also document retrieval and tagging using rules.
+That API exposes the main functionality of EXTRA, including management of rules, schemas, taxonomies and topics (create, update, delete), and also document retrieval and tagging.
+A description of the API in RAML can be found in [this link](api/extra-api.raml).
 * [ui](https://github.com/iptc/extra-ext/tree/master/ui) - A web interface on top of the previous two APIs.

 The architecture of EXTRA platform is depicted in the following figure.
 All the service are deployed in Docker containers.
 To make deployment easier, the platform is described in a [docker-compose file](https://github.com/iptc/extra-ext/blob/master/docker-compose.yaml).